bbatsov/batsov.com/_posts/2024-02-27-m-x-reloaded-the-second-golden-age-of-emacs.md

 - Switching from CVS to Bazaar in 2008
 - Switching to Git in 2014
-- The adoption of `package.el` as the standard package manager
+- The adoption of `package.el` as the standard package manager (bundled with Emacs 24 in 2012)
 - The creation of NonGNU ELPA (an official package repo with relaxed requirements for package inclusion)
 - Native JSON support, native compilation, built-in LSP support, TreeSitter, etc